dbos-inc/dbos-transact-py/README.md

 DBOS workflows make your program **durable** by checkpointing its state in Postgres.
 If your program ever fails, when it restarts all your workflows will automatically resume from the last completed step.

-You add durable workflows to your existing Python program by annotating workflows and steps:
+You add durable workflows to your existing Python program by annotating ordinary functions as workflows and steps:

 ```python
 @DBOS.step()